-Questioner: Mr Christopher Bracewell

-Question: I am one of the head coaches for Harrow amateur boxing club.

-I would like to know when the development on Whitchurch

-Playing Fields is to commence?
+Questioner: Mr Christopher Bracewell Asked of: Councillor Barry Macleod-Cullinane, Deputy Leader and Portfolio Holder for Adults and Housing Question: I am one of the head coaches for Harrow amateur boxing club.
+I would like to know when the development on Whitchurch Playing Fields is to commence?
 Written Answer as Questioner was absent: It was necessary to hold the matter in abeyance pending consideration of the Town and Village Green application.
 The inspector's report and recommendation to the Council as Registration Authority has now been received and a meeting of the Licensing Committee has now been provisionally arranged for 10 December 2013 to review the findings and make a decision on the TVG application.
-At this stage no decisions can or have been made.